-- Metropolitan Assistant General Manager, Chief Operating Officer Deven Upadhyay
+- Metropolitan Assistant General Manager, Chief Operating Officer Deven Upadhayay

 Metropolitan's environmental values extend to habitat restoration and watershed improvements and management.
-Staff is active on planning boards and organizations focused on these efforts, which include the protection of water quality at the source.
-Metropolitan participates in the following initiatives:
+Staff are active on planning boards and organizations focused on these efforts which include the protection of water quality at the source.
+Metropolitan participates on the following initiatives: